 Another great way to ensure that technology is helping you save time is by creating a visual timeline with images for your project.

-You might start to wonder, why is this important, why do you have to associate images with time?
-Well, studies have shown that your brain, my brain, and the human brain in general, processes images faster than it processes texts.
+You might start to wonder, why is this important?
+Why do you have to associate images with time?
+Well, studies have shown that your brain, my brain, and the human brain in general process images faster than it processes texts.
 So what are you waiting for?
-Attach some relevant images to your timeline and watch how active and focused you become on accomplishing those tasks.
+Attach relevant images to your timeline and watch how active and focused you are on accomplishing those tasks.

-Depending on what device you use, there are an assortment of applications to help you get organized.
+Depending on what device you use, there is an assortment of applications to help you get organized.

 Another way of making technology to help you manage time is by using it for research, as your phone or laptop is like a walking knowledge box.

 There is rarely any topic that cannot be found on the internet.
-Why spend hours searching for the right book when you can simply use a search engine and very quickly uncover loads of resources on the topic of your choice?
+Why spend hours searching for the right book when you can use a search engine and quickly uncover resources on your chosen topic?

 Want to manage your time better?
 Use technology.